You season 4: Release

 The season was split into two five-episode parts, with the first part premiering on February 9, 2023, and the second on March 9.

 Reception

 For the fourth season, the review aggregator website Rotten Tomatoes reported a 92% approval rating with an average rating of 7.3/10, based on 53 critic reviews.
 The website's critics consensus reads, "The hunter becomes prey in Yous London-set fourth season, which shows some wear as this premise begins to outlive its believability—but Penn Badgley's sardonic performance continues to paper over most lapses in logic."
 For the first part of season 4, Metacritic, which uses a weighted average, assigned a score of 73 out of 100 based on 20 critics, indicating "generally favorable" reviews.
 For the second part of season 4, Metacritic, which uses a weighted average, assigned a score of 82 out of 100 based on 8 critics, indicating "universal acclaim".

+Media Play News, citing U.S. streaming estimates from PlumResearch, reported that season four of You generated 3.0 million unique viewers on Netflix during the week ending April 2, 2023, with an average time spent of 134 minutes.